-Upon the closing of this offering, we will be subject to the information reporting requirements of the Securities Exchange Act of 1934 and we will file reports, proxy statements and other information with the SEC.
-These reports, proxy statements and other information will be available for inspection at the website of the SEC referred to above.
+We are subject to the information reporting requirements of the Securities Exchange Act of 1934 and file reports, proxy statements and other information with the SEC.
+These reports, proxy statements and other information are available for inspection at the website of the SEC referred to above.
 We also maintain a website at www.rapt.com, at which, following the closing of this offering, you may access these materials free of charge as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.
 Information contained on or accessible through our website is not a part of this prospectus, and the inclusion of our website address in this prospectus is an inactive textual reference only.